oliviatessa/Conv-LSTM-CSE599-FinalProject/README.md

 ## Background on ConvLSTM

-The convolutional LSTM, first proposed in [1], uses convolutional operations instead of normal matrix operations in a LSTM recurrent network to capture both temporal and spatial dependencies in data.
-This algorithm has been used in video analysis, as well as in rainfall forecasting [1] and biological age prediction [[5]](#5).
+The convolutional LSTM, first proposed in [[3]](#3), uses convolutional operations instead of normal matrix operations in a LSTM recurrent network to capture both temporal and spatial dependencies in data.
+This algorithm has been used in video analysis, as well as in rainfall forecasting [[3]](#3) and biological age prediction [[5]](#5).

 In this application, we adapt the pytorch convolutional LSTM implementation developed by https://raw.githubusercontent.com/ndrplz/ConvLSTM_pytorch/master/convlstm.py (ndrplz) to analyze time-dependent cell lifecycles.

 <img src="cited_images/lstm.jpeg" height="200">  <img src="cited_images/lstm_eqs.jpeg" height="150">

-**Figure 2:** Visual Representation of LSTM and associated equaions
+**Figure 2:** Visual Representation of LSTM [[4]](#4) and associated equaions [[3]](#3).

 <img src="cited_images/conv.jpeg" height="400">

 **Figure 3:** Visualization of Convolutional Neural Network

 The ConvLSTM uses the same gating structure as a regular LSTM, but includes convolutional operations rather than regular matrix operations.
 This feature allows the convolutional LSTM to learn both temporal and spatial relationships in the data.
-Figure X shows a visualization of the ConvLSTM, as well as the euations associated with calculations done in the cell state.
-Notice the equations are identitical to the regular LSTM equations show in Figure X, except for the convolutional operations (denoted by *).
+Figure 4 shows a visualization of the ConvLSTM, as well as the equations associated with calculations done in the cell state.
+Notice the equations are identitical to the regular LSTM equations show in Figure 3, except for the convolutional operations (denoted by *).

 <img src="cited_images/convlstm.jpeg" height="300"> <img src="cited_images/convlstm_eqs.jpeg" height="150">

-**Figure 4:** Visual Representation of Convolution LSTM and associated equations.
+**Figure 4:** Visual Representation of Convolution LSTM [[4]](#4) and associated equations [[3]](#3).